cisco/mindmeld/docs/source/quickstart/train_the_natural_language_processing_classifiers.rst

     ('finance', 0.026346)
   ]

-The model output includes the predicted target domain along with the classification probabilities associated with all available domains.
 In addition to the `model` parameter we used above, the :keyword:`fit()` method also takes parameters we can use to improve upon the baseline SVM model trained by default.
 These include parameters for features, cross-validation settings, and other model-specific configuration.
 See the :ref:`User Guide <userguide>` for details.

 Intent Classification
 ~~~~~~~~~~~~~~~~~~~~~